TULiberalArts/Anthropology/pages/undergradaute.md

 ### Sociocultural Anthropology
 Sociocultural anthropologists study social patterns and practices, paying close attention to how people around the world live, organize, govern and create meaning about themselves and others.
 To gain a firsthand sense of a community, sociocultural anthropologists spend time living in a community to do fieldwork which emphasizes the methodology of participant observation.

-We offer the flexibility to pursue your interest in specific sub-fields, or if you'd rather, pursue a more general undergraduate program.
-Studying anthropology helps build the creative thinking and critical analysis needed to solve complex problems.
-We teach cross-cultural understanding, interdisciplinary connection, computational and analytical skills.
-With our training, you’ll be able to connect on a deeper level with people from many linguistic and geographical backgrounds, and generate key insights into how people make sense and meaning in their worlds.

 [Learn More about Majoring in Anthropology](http://bulletin.temple.edu/undergraduate/liberal-arts/anthropology/general-anthropology-major/)